Resources » Working With PDFs » Guide to Locking, Unlocking, Protecting, Unprotecting PDF Files

 Password protection for PDFs using Windows computers

-Using Word, select File at the top left corner and then look for Export and then select Create PDF/XPS.
-You can select Options at the bottom of the window that appears prompting you to name and choose a location to save the PDF.
+Using Word, select File and then Export and then select Create PDF/XPS.
+You can select Options at the bottom of the window that appears, prompting you to name and choose a location to save the PDF.
 In the options window, enable Encrypt the document with a password, which will then prompt you to enter a password.

 When you’re done, select Publish, and the document will be saved as a Password encrypted PDF file.